jpane24/OVtool/README.md

 the main function in `OVtool`: `ov_sim()`.
 This function requires results from `outcome_model()` plus additional parameters including:

-  - `weight_covariates`: a vector of column names representing the covariates used to produce the analysts propensity score weights (these may or may not be the same as the list of covariates used for the outcome model)
+  - `plot_covariates`: a vector of column names potentially representing the covariates used to produce the analysts’ propensity score weights (these may or may not be the same as the list of covariates used for the outcome model)

   - `es_grid`: a vector on an effect size scale representing the association between the unobserved confounders (omitted variables)